 This boost will benefit those with children the most.
 For families with 3 or more qualifying kids, the maximum will rise $27 to $6,269.
 Having two qualifying children raises the maximum to $5,572, and one-child parents are entitled to a maximum $3,373 income credit.
 Childless individuals can claim up to $506, only a $3 increase.

 An increase that will affect many, the AMT has changed.
 Single taxpayers can claim exemptions as high as $53,900, and joint filers can boost to $83,800.

-There is a lifetime exemption for the gift and estate tax, also tied to inflation, and has been on the rise. $5.45 million is the new exemption amount, up $20,000 from 2015.
+The IRS ties the lifetime exemption for the gift and estate tax is to inflation, and it has been on the rise.
+The new exemption amount rose up $20,000 (from 2015) to $5.45 million.
 The limit applies to estates of those who pass away in 2016.

 The small amount of inflation in our economy has had a great effect, changing some tax laws, and further rooting others.
 Contribution limits to 401(k) plans, IRAs, and flexible spending arrangements are all staying the same in 2016 as they were in 2015.

-Now that you’re updated, file this away with your business expense receipts for 2016.
-In the meantime, get started on reporting and filing for 2015.
+Now that you’re updated on the tax changes for 2016, file this away with your business expense receipts for 2016.
+So, get started filing for 2015.
 You’ve got T minus 6 weeks!